 How to Say NO to a Date in American English Assertively

 Saying, “NO!”
 How do you do it?
-Is there a right or wrong way to say, “NO,” and not hurt someone’s feelings?
-Saying “NO” can be challenging in any language, but especially if it is not your native language, like English.
-In this article, we are going to discuss ways to say NO to a date in American English.
+Is there a right or wrong way to say, “NO,” without hurting someone’s feelings?
+Saying “NO” can be challenging in any language, but especially when you’re trying to learn English speaking.
+If English isn’t your native language, this article will guide you on ways to say NO to a date in American English.
 Are you ready?
 Let’s go!